Femur Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 Medial Supracondylar Ridge

 The medial supracondylar line is a ridge on the back of the femur.
 It runs down from the inner part of the thigh bone.
-It is not as clear as it is the counterpart on the outside of the bone.
+It is not as clear as its counterpart on the outside of the bone.[1]

 This line starts at the top of the back of the femur and goes down to the adductor tubercle.
 It divides the back of the thigh bone into the popliteal area and the inner part.[1]